The U.S. has dropped out of the top 20 happiest countries for the first time in history.

 Finland retains its position at the top for the seventh consecutive year, followed closely by Denmark, Iceland, and Sweden.

-In contrast, the US’s drop reflects changes in both domestic and international factors affecting happiness.
+In contrast, the U.S.’s drop reflects changes in both domestic and international factors affecting happiness.

-The United States has experienced a gradual slide in happiness rankings over the past decade, but 2024 marks a significant moment as it falls out of the top 20.
+It’s experienced a gradual slide in happiness rankings over the past decade, but 2024 marks a significant moment as it falls out of the top 20.

 Factors contributing to this include youth discontent, economic inequality, and rising negative emotions.